Freshdesk vs Zoho Desk: A complete guide for 2026

 A better way to add AI to your help desk

-Instead of getting locked into the limited AI of one platform, you could add AI to your help desk right on top.
-This approach lets you stick with the tool your team already uses, whether that’s Freshdesk or Zoho Desk, and avoid a disruptive switch.
+Instead of choosing between platforms based only on their AI, you could add AI to your help desk right on top.
+This approach lets you stick with the tool your team already uses, whether that's Freshdesk or Zoho Desk, and enhance its existing capabilities.

 This is where a dedicated AI platform can make a huge difference.

-Get it running in minutes: With one-click integrations, you can connect your help desk and other tools almost instantly.
-There are no mandatory sales calls or months-long setup projects.
+• Get it running in minutes: With one-click integrations, you can connect your help desk and other tools almost instantly.
+It’s designed to be a smooth addition to your existing setup.

-Bring all your knowledge together: eesel AI doesn’t just read your help center.
-It learns from everything: your past tickets, internal wikis, Google Docs, Confluence pages, and more.
+• Bring all your knowledge together: eesel AI complements your help center by learning from everything: your past tickets, internal wikis, Google Docs, Confluence pages, and more.
 This helps ensure it always has the full story to give accurate answers.

-- Test with confidence: eesel AI has a simulation mode that lets you test your AI on thousands of your past tickets in a safe environment.
-You can see exactly how it will perform and get a good forecast on resolution rates before it ever interacts with a customer.
+• Test with confidence: eesel AI has a simulation mode that lets you test your AI on thousands of your past tickets in a safe environment.
+This allows you to see how it will perform alongside Freshdesk before it ever interacts with a customer.

-- You’re in control: A fully customizable workflow engine lets you decide exactly which tickets the AI should touch.
-You can define its tone of voice, create custom actions to pull information from other systems, and make sure it only answers what it’s supposed to.
+• You're in control: A customizable workflow engine lets you decide exactly which tickets the AI should touch.
+You can define its tone of voice to match your brand and create custom actions to pull information from other systems.

 Pricing breakdown: Freshdesk vs Zoho Desk

-Price is often the final puzzle piece, so let’s break down what you can expect to pay for each platform.
+Price is often the final puzzle piece, so let's break down what you can expect for each platform in 2026.

 Freshdesk pricing